The Word Problem for One-relation Monoids: A Survey: Adian's algorithm ( 1976 -- 2001 )

 \begin{theorem}[Watier, \tc{1997}] Let $M = \pres{Mon}{a,b}{bua = ava}$.
 Suppose that $bua$ is self-overlap free and not a subword of $ava$.
 If $|ava| \geq |bua|^2$, then the word problem for $M$ is decidable. \end{theorem}

 The article itself makes for very pleasant reading, and many of the results are phrased in terms of formal language theory and the theory of codes, while still being centered on the algorithm $\mathfrak{A}$.
-Watier's two results, along with the results by Oganesian mentioned above, represent (essentially) the only progress made on the case $\pres{Mon}{a,b}{bua=ava}$.
+Watier's two results, along with the results by Oganesian mentioned above, represent the bulk of the progress hitherto made on the case $\pres{Mon}{a,b}{bua=ava}$.
+We mention in passing that Kashintsev \cite{Kashintsev1978b} proved that if $u$ is self-overlap free, and $|u| > |v|$, then the conjugacy problem is decidable in $\pres{Mon}{A}{u=v}$.
+Unlike for groups, however, decidability of the conjugacy problem is not sufficient for decidability of the word problem.